Sagafjord: Service history

 The Sagafjord undertook her maiden voyage from Oslo to New York City on 2 to 11 October 1965.
 At the time she was built to set the mark of luxury.
 She sailed with Norwegian America Line until 1980.
 Cruise services operated a loss in the late 1970s and were restructured with the two cruise ships Sagafjord and Vistafjord passing to a new company, Norwegian America Cruises, in 1980.
 The two ships were sold in 1983/84.
 The company was taken over by Cunard Line.
 The ship retained her original name throughout her service with Cunard.
 Sagafjord was awarded a 5 Stars Plus rating by the Berlitz Cruise Guide and consistently voted amongst the 10 best cruise ships in the world until the early 1990s.

 In 1996–97 the Sagafjord was chartered to Transocean Tours as part of a six-month deal.
 While in service with Transocean Tours she was renamed MS Gripsholm.
 During this time, she damaged a screw after grounding not far from Copenhagen.
 She was sold to Saga Shipping in 1997 and renamed MS Saga Rose.
 The ship was refurbished prior to entering service with her new owners.
+On 29 July 1999, she collided with the Norwegian fishing vessel Havbas, which sank 6 nmi off Bremangerlandet.
+Her ten crew were rescued.